arduino/ArduinoCore-samd/variants/Generic_D11C14A/README.md

 This is the TC/TCC channel (if any) assigned to the pin.
 Some TC channels are available on multiple pins.
 In general, only one pin should be configured in the pinDescription table per TC channel.
-Starting with 1.6.8, the timer type is now encoded in this column to support the L21 and C21, which use TC numbers starting at 0 (rather than 3 as on the D21).
+Starting with 1.6.8, the timer type is now encoded in this column to support the D51, L21 and C21, which use TC numbers starting at 0 (rather than 3 as on the D21).
 See WVariant.h for valid entries.

 ### ADCChannelNumber
 This is the ADC channel (if any) assigned to the pin.
-The C21 has two ADC instances, which is selected in the PeripheralAttribute column.
+The D51 and C21 each have two ADC instances, which are selected in the PeripheralAttribute column.
 See WVariant.h for valid entries.

 ### ExtInt
 This is the interrupt (if any) assigned to the pin.
 Some interrupt numbers are